dorna-robotics/customer_premiercooperative/README.md

 # Remote access
 - Make sure the computer is connected to a monitor.
-- Click on the applications icons (bottom left), to see all the applications.
+- Click on the applications icon (bottom left), to see all the applications.
 - Open `TeamViewer Host`
 - Report the `Your ID` and `Password` listed there.
 Anyone with these credentials can now access your device.